mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/30/Day-70/">March 30, 2017</a></small></div>
-<p><strong>The Energy Department's climate office banned the use of the phrase "climate change."</strong> It's also the only office with the word "climate" in its name.
+<p><strong>The Energy Department's climate office banned the use of the phrase "<a href="/trump-epa/">climate change</a>."</strong> It's also the only office with the word "climate" in its name.
 Staff were told not to use "emissions reduction" or the "Paris Agreement" in written memos or briefings. (<a href="https://secure.politico.com/story/2017/03/energy-department-climate-change-phrases-banned-236655" target="_blank">Politico</a>)</p>